-Join us for free history and art activities—with snacks—on weekends and school vacation days this winter.
-Drop by anytime between 11:00 am and 2:00 pm to participate—no reservations required.
+Join us for free history and art activities—with snacks—on weekends and school vacation days this spring.
+Drop by on any of the days below, at any time between 11:00 am and 2:00 pm, to participate; no reservations required.

 Chet the Secret Agent Architect: Decoding the Architectural Shapes of the Museum

-Saturday, February 1 and 8
+Saturday, February 8

 Winter Wonderland Collages

 School Vacation Days, February 17, 18, 19, and 20

 Cold air, mittens, and snowflakes are all reminders that winter is here.
 Bundle up and join us for festive collage making—the hot chocolate is on us!

 Saturdays, March 1 and 8

 Sketch from photographs and black books (sketchbooks) showcasing stylized writing and imagery of the city, currently on display in the Museum’s exhibition City as Canvas: Graffiti Art from the Martin Wong Collection.
 After exploring the art of graffiti writers active in the 1970s and ‘80s, use the techniques they developed to create a flip book of your name.

 Saturdays, April 5, 12, 26, and May 3